sandeshShahapur/ADeveloperHasNoName/content/blogs/Overcoming-(discord)-API-Rate-Limits-With-Redis-Cache.md

 ## What I Learned and Future Considerations

-While this solution worked well for our use case, I realized that using Redis opened up many more possibilities for managing caching and handling similar challenges elsewhere in the project.
-For instance, I later used Redis to solve another issue related to concurrent refresh attempts of access tokens.
+While this solution worked well for our use case, I realized that using Redis opened up more possibilities for handling similar challenges elsewhere in the project.
+For instance, I later used Redis to solve another issue related to [concurrent refresh attempts of access tokens]( {{< ref "" >}} ).

 ### In retrospect, there is an improvement we could consider for future versions: